yliess86/PhDThesis/thesis.md

 In this dissertation we explore the importance of a clean, qualitative and consistent dataset.
 We investigate how to better capture the user intent via natural artistic controls and how to reflect them into the generated model artifact while preserving or improving its quality.
 We also look at how the creative process can be transformed into a dynamic iterative workflow where the user collaborates with the machine to refine and carry out variations of his artwork.

-Here is a brief enumeration of this thesis's contributions:
+This thesis's contributions are:

-- A recipe for generating clean datasets for the task of automatic lineart colorization [@hati_2019; @hati_2023]
+- A process for generating clean datasets for the task of automatic lineart colorization [@hati_2019; @hati_2023]
-- Three following +DL approches to the task of automatic lineart colorization improving upon previous work:
 - PaintsTorch [@hati_2019]: a double GAN generator that improves generation quality compared to previous work while allowing realtime interaction with the end user.
 - StencilTorch [@hati_2023]: an upgrade of PaintsTorch, shifting the colorization problem to in-painting with masks allowing for human-machine collaboration to emerge as a natural workflow where the input of a first pass becomes a potential input for a second.
 - StablePaint: an ongoing exploration of +ddm, bringing more variety into the generated outputs while natively conserving the iterative workflow introduced by StencilTorch at the cost of inference speed.
-- An advised reflection on current generative +ai ethical and societal concerns.

 ## Concerns {#sec:I.4}

 Recent advances in generative +ai for text, image, audio, and video synthesis are raising important ethical and societal concerns, especially because of theri availability and ease of use.
 Models such as Stable Diffusion [@rombach_2021] and more recently Chat-GPT [@openai_2023] are disturbing our common beliefs and relation with copyright, creativity, fake information and so on.

 One of the main issues with generative AI is the potential for model fabulation.
-Generative models can create entirely new, synthetic data that is indistinguishable from real data.
+Generative models can create entirely new, synthetic data that is almost indistinguishable from real data.
 This can lead to the dissemination of false information and the manipulation of public opinion.
 Additionally, there are ambiguities surrounding the ownership and copyright of the generated content, as it is unclear who holds the rights to the generated images and videos.
 Training data is often obtained via online scrapping and thus copyright ownership is not propagated.
 This is especially true for commercial applications.

 Another important concern is the potential for biases and discrimination.
 These models are trained on large amounts of data, and if the data is not diverse or representative enough, the model may perpetuate or even amplify existing biases.
 The Microsoft Tay Twitter bot [@wolf_2017] scandal is an outcome of such a phenomenon.
 This initially innocent chatbot has been easily turned into a racist bot perpetuating hate speech.
 The task was made easier because of the inherently biased dataset it was trained on.